microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupMember.md

 cccccccc-8888-9999-0000-dddddddddddd Contoso Group     #microsoft.graph.group
 ```

-This example retrieves the members of a specified group by its `GroupId`.
+This example retrieves the members of a specified group by its `GroupId` and selects only the `Id`, `DisplayName` and `@odata.type` properties for each member.

 - `-GroupId` specifies the ID of a group.